University Mall (Illinois): History

 The first store to open at University Mall was a JCPenney department store, which opened in 1971.
 The same year, real estate developers David E. Hocker and Alan Squitieri, both of Owensboro, Kentucky, announced plans to build a mall extending easterly from the JCPenney store.
 Under their plans, the other original anchor stores would be Britt's (a discount department store owned by J. J. Newberry) and a Walgreens pharmacy.
 After construction of the Britt's store was completed, the company defaulted on its lease, and the store was never completed.
 As a result, the space was instead converted to Sears.
 The mall was slated to open in October 1974.
 In addition to JCPenney, Sears, and Walgreens, it also featured 20 other stores including Kirlin's Hallmark, Zales Jewelers, Baskin-Robbins, Waldenbooks, Regis Hairstylists, Karmelkorn, and General Nutrition Center, with a four-screen American Multi-Cinema theater planned for opening by December.
 Opening ceremonies occurred on October 30, 1974, accompanied by the Carbondale Community High School band and then-Miss Illinois Jean Ahern, along with performers dressed as Winnie the Pooh and Big Bird.

 The first expansion to the mall occurred in 1980, when a new wing was added consisting of more than ten new storefronts and another anchor store: Terre Haute, Indiana-based Meis.
 Among the stores present in the new wing were Lerner New York, Spencer Gifts, Pearle Vision, Pier 1 Imports, Kinney Shoes, and Claire's.
 In August 1989, Elder-Beerman completed acquisition and renaming of all stores in the Meis chain, including the location at University Mall.
 A year later, Sears relocated to the Illinois Centre Mall in nearby Marion, and their location at University Mall was sold to Montgomery Ward.

 A second expansion in 1991 added a new wing and two more anchor stores both owned by The May Department Stores Company: Famous-Barr and Venture Stores.
 Venture opened for business in March 1991, with many stores in their wing, including Victoria's Secret, Limited Express, and a relocation of Lerner New York, following in May.
 This new expansion cost over $43 million, and consisted of over 290000 sqft of retail space.
 Both Montgomery Ward and Famous-Barr opened for business on November 1, 1991.
 Other stores joining the mall at this point included Hibbett Sports, Maurices, and Belden Jewelers.
 In addition, a food court opened near JCPenney.
+Applebee's opened in the mall's parking lot on April 4, 1995.